irmen/prog8/docs/source/programming.rst

 swap(x, y)
     Swap the values of numerical variables (or memory locations) x and y in a fast way.

+progend()
+    Returns the last address of the program in memory + 1.
+    Can be used to load dynamic data after the program, instead of hardcoding something.

 Library routines
 ----------------